usnistgov/CASE-Utilities-Python/README.md

 # CASE Python Utilities

-This project provides various specialized utilities for producing data in the [CASE](https://caseontology.org/) format.
+This project provides various specialized utilities for producing and analyzing data in the [CASE](https://caseontology.org/) format.

 ## Disclaimer